Madeira, a delicious wine with a fascinating history, holds a special place in the traditions of Savannah, and was a centerpiece of high society.

 Around the same time, a major blight killed most of Europe’s best grape vines.
-Thus, Madeira’s prominence in America slipped away.
+Thus, it’s prominence in America slipped away.

-Savannah’s Davenport House Museum continues the rich tradition of Madeira wine parties with an annual educational tour of the house, accompanied by a Madeira wine tasting.
+Savannah’s Davenport House Museum continues the rich tradition of Madeira wine parties with an annual educational tour of the house, accompanied by a wine tasting.